 - Distressed Dude: David Tennant gets manhandled a lot in this episode.

 - Doomed Contrarian: Subverted in the case of Rickston Slade.
 He's a rude, selfish asshole, and there's little doubt that the audience is just waiting for the sweet catharsis that his death/comeuppance will bring.
 He's one of the few people who live, and he walks away from the whole thing ever richer, because he just invested in the rivals of the spaceliner that had the accident.
 The look on the Doctor's face when Slade is thanking him and explaining his good fortune was probably shared by more than a few audience members.
-And then he literally just walks away from it all.
+Then he literally just walks away from it all.
 No last-second comeuppance or anything.

-- Driven to Suicide: Poor Foon...
+- Driven to Suicide:

-- EMP: Used to take out the robot angels by Bannakaffalatta and then with the piece salvaged from his cyborg body.
+- EMP: Used to take out the robot angels by Bannakaffalatta, and then with the piece salvaged from his cyborg body.

-- Flat "What.": At the Cold Open, the Doctor's trademark escalating "What?
+- Flat "What.": In the Cold Open, the Doctor's trademark escalating "What?
 WHAT?
-WHAT?!" ends with a lifebelt rolling into his hands with the word "TITANIC" written on it.
+WHAT?!" ends with a life preserver rolling into his hands with the word "TITANIC" written on it.
 Cue this.

 - Foregone Conclusion: Information: It's a ship called the Titanic, surely this will be a smooth voyage with absolutely no danger at all.
 It even hits something in the very first scene of the episode — the TARDIS!

 - Forklift Fu: Astrid uses this against Max Capricorn.

 - A God Am I: The Doctor's anguished cry of "I can do anything!"
 Then he must confront the fact that for how often he's ranked himself with gods, he really isn't, and really can't.

 - Going Native: The Doctor indirectly admits that Earth is the closest thing to a home he's got without Gallifrey.